Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Introduction

-Here, we demonstrate using an automated Search for Natural Adversarial Features Using Embeddings (SNAFUE) to find novel combinations of natural features that fool DNNs.
-We apply SNAFUE to make targeted \emph{copy/paste} attacks for an image classifier in which one natural image is inserted as a patch into another to induce an unexpected misclassification. \figref{fig:fig1} outlines our approach.
-First, we use a generator to synthesize robust feature-level adversarial patches \cite{casper2022robust} which are designed to make any image from a source class misclassified as a target.
+Here, we work to diagnose weaknesses in DNNs using \emph{natural}, \emph{interpretable} features.
+We introduce using a Search for Natural Adversarial Features Using Embeddings (SNAFUE) to find novel adversarial combinations of natural features.
+We apply SNAFUE to find \emph{copy/paste} attacks for an image classifier in which one natural image is inserted as a patch into another to induce a targeted misclassification. \figref{fig:fig1} outlines this approach.
+First, we use a generator to synthesize robust feature-level adversarial patches \cite{casper2022robust} which are designed to make any image from a particular source class misclassified as a target.
 Second, we use the target model's latent activations to create embeddings of both these synthetic patches and a dataset of natural patches.
-Finally we select the natural patches that are the most similar to the synthetic ones.
+Finally we select the natural patches that embed most similarly to the synthetic ones.